S2E4: The Paradox of Presence

 What they discovered wasn't a better invisible strategy, but rather the power of oscillation between states.

-It's knowing precisely when to shift between these modes that's important.
+It's knowing precisely when to shift between these modes that matters.

 This creates a strategic rhythm: